This 11-year-old has already made 8 apps

 Halfbrick Studios, meanwhile, is going another route.
 The Fruit Ninja developer is working on Shadows Remain: AR Thriller, a surprisingly high-budget game that's reminiscent of Heavy Rain.

-Apple's ARKit is only around 1 year young.
+Apple's ARKit is only around one year young.
 It was unveiled at the company's Worldwide Developer Conference (WWDC) last year.
 Yuma, incidentally, had won a scholarship to attend WWDC.

 "I went to US and I thought, 'this is fine, this is fine,'" he said of his WWDC trip.
 "I was just walking along, and then I met someone, it was Tim Cook, the CEO of Apple.
 I showed him my apps!"
 On the same trip, he soon thereafter met Michelle Obama.